 No matter what situation you find yourself in, by learning how to objectively monitor your panic attacks, you'll gain a sense of control and learn to work through even the toughest moments of extreme anxiety—whether you’re taking a test, on a first date, or at a job interview.

-Debra Kissen, PhD, MHSA, is clinical director of the Light on Anxiety Treatment Center.
-Kissen specializes in cognitive behavioral therapy (CBT) for anxiety disorders, and also has a special interest in the principles of mindfulness and their...
+Debra Kissen, PhD, is CEO of Light on Anxiety CBT Treatment Center.
+Kissen specializes in cognitive behavioral therapy (CBT) for anxiety disorders, and has a special interest in the principles of mindfulness and their application for anxiety...
 Read more

 Bari Goldman Cohen, PhD, is a licensed clinical psychologist who specializes in cognitive behavioral therapy (CBT) and anxiety disorders.
 She works with individuals of all ages, including children, adolescents, adults, and older adults.